cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - Checks that the channel & connection are open to receive packets
 - Checks that the calling module owns the receiving port
 - Checks that the packet metadata matches the channel & connection information
-- Checks that the packet sequence is the next sequence the channel end expects to receive
+- Checks that the packet sequence is the next sequence the channel end expects to receive (for ordered channels)
 - Checks that the timeout height has not yet passed
 - Checks the inclusion proof of packet data commitment in the outgoing chain's state
 - Sets the opaque acknowledgement value at a store key unique to the packet (if the acknowledgement is non-empty or the channel is unordered)